INITI-Playground/initi-playground-docs/docs/setup/sound-settings.md

 Title:   Sound settings
 Summary: Select sound output device and set master volume
 Authors: Ondrej Prucha
-Date:    July 25, 2024
+Date:    February 23, 2026
 blank-value:

 # Sound settings

-The Sound Settings section enables users to configure audio options for the INITI Playground, including adjusting the master volume and selecting the output device.
+The Sound Settings section allows you to configure audio playback for the INITI Playground, including selecting the correct audio device and adjusting the overall system volume.

 ## Locating sound settings

 - Open the UI and navigate to the `Settings` tab at the top of the screen.
-- In the `General` settings menu, find the sound section, as shown in the picture below.
+- In the `General` settings menu, locate the **Sound** section, as shown in the image below.

 <div class="center imageWidth" markdown>
 ![Sound settings](assets/sound-settings.jpg "Sound settings")
 </div>

 ## Select sound output device

 - In the sound section, find the `SOUND OUTPUT` dropdown list.
-- Select your preferred sound output device from the list (e.g., internal speakers, external speakers, projector, headphones).
+- Select the audio device you want to use (for example internal speakers, external speakers, projector audio, or headphones).

 <div class="center imageWidth" markdown>
 ![Sound settings opened](assets/sound-settings-opened.jpg "Sound settings opened")